avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; cats ---> cat<br><br>

 ### A2.
 Understanding Lemma
-To gain a better understanding of how lemma is used within linguestics, let's take a trip down memory lane and recall verb conjugation.
+To gain a better understanding of how lemma is used within linguistics, let's take a trip down memory lane and recall verb conjugation.

 **Conjucate 'To Be'**